jmespath/jmespath.php/README.rst

 code, resulting in anywhere from 7x to 60x speed improvements.

-Compiling JMESPath expressions to source code is a slower process than just walking and interpreting a JMESPath AST (via the DefaultRuntime).
+Compiling JMESPath expressions to source code is a slower process than just walking and interpreting a JMESPath AST (via the AstRuntime).
 However, running the compiled JMESPath code results in much better performance than walking an AST.
 This essentially means that there is a warm-up period when using the ``CompilerRuntime``, but after the warm-up period, it will provide